Kamala Harris says prosecutor past will help defeat Trump

 Harris also addressed black voters directly, saying that she hears their concerns about both safety and criminal justice.

 “Everyone wants the police to respond when their home gets burglarized.
 Everyone wants accountability when a woman is raped, when a child is molested, and when one human being kills another,” Harris said.
-“What we do want is a justice system where no one is above the law, not even the President of the United States.”
+“What we do want is a justice system where no one is above the law, not even the president of the United States.”

 Meg Kinnard can be reached at http://twitter.com/MegKinnardAP